 Branson (A4136475) from the Baldwin Park Shelter, known as “Boomerang Branson” or Brannie to his buddies, came to the rescue in 2010 at about a year old.
 He had been badly mauled while in the shelter and we took him as he also appeared to have some skeletal deformaties in his hips/knees and lower back area.
 Branson was placed in an adoptive home twice, but came back to us, hence earning the name of “Boomerang Branson”, due to having violent seizures both times.
 Once back at the rescue, not one seizure was ever noted, continued veterinary testing was performed with nothing ever discovered for his past seizures.
 He created a spot in the Sanctuary for himself!

 Merlin, rescued from the San Bernardino City Shelter in 2009, suffers with the neurological after affects of canine distemper.
 Due to his on-going neurological issues, and associated ailments, we felt he earned a place at our sanctuary.
 The distemper impacted mainly his ENT.
 He has had his tonsils removed and has had numerous dentals.
 The bone is his upper muzzle reabsorbed so his sinuses etc., is held together only by cartilage.
-Due to these issues he takes a lon time to eat and therefore resource guards anything that is within paw or mouth’s reach.
+His lower jaw is pretty much non-existant.
+Due to these issues he takes a long time to eat and therefore resource guards anything that is within paw or mouth’s reach.